manueligno78/atiade/README.md

-# ATIADE - Automatic Tests In A Docker Environemt
+# ATIADE - Automatic Tests In A Docker Environment
 ![Project Logo](./images/logo.png)
 This project aims to enable the execution of test runners (Selenium, RestAssured, and experimentally Playwright) through Docker.
 The solution consists of a docker-compose setup capable of running tests defined in Gherkin without additional dependencies, providing high portability and ease of use.